sourcegraph/handbook/content/ops/tech-ops/Okta.md

 Contact #it-tech-ops if you need assistance setting this up.

+## Can I use a different MFA option other than Okta Verify?

+Yes, we will be setting up enable TOTP and YubiKeys in addition to Okta Verify.
+Once we have successfully configured them you will see them listed when you set up 2FA.
+You can set up Okta Veify (or use 1Password's one-time passcode with Okta Verify) first and then once enable switch to TOTP or YubiKeys when they are ready.

 ## I forgot my password/my login doesn't work, what do I do?

 There is a "need help signing in?" button on the login screen.
 If you expand this there is a link to an automated password reset process via email.